shriyashsawant/Aicte_TreeSpecies_Shriyash/README.md

 ## 📄 License

 Include chosen license here (e.g. MIT, Apache 2.0, GNU GPLv3).
 Your license file should reflect this.

 ---
-## What technologies are used for this project?

-This project is built with:

-- Vite
-- TypeScript
-- React
-- shadcn-ui
-- Tailwind CSS

----